Hammoud al-Hanawi: Leadership and spiritual role

-His appointment coincided with internal divisions among Druze religious authorities in As-Suwayda, leading to the emergence of two main clerical institutions: one led by Hikmat al-Hijri in the town of al-Qurayya, and another led jointly by al-Hinnawi and Youssef Jarbou in Ayn al-Zaman.
+His appointment coincided with internal divisions among Druze religious authorities in As-Suwayda, leading to the emergence of two main clerical institutions: one led by Hikmat al-Hijri in the town of al-Qurayya, and another led jointly by al-Hanawi and Youssef Jarbou in Ayn al-Zaman.

-Throughout the Syrian civil war, al-Hinnawi reportedly maintained a neutral stance, advocating for civil peace and calling for national dialogue.
+Throughout the Syrian civil war, al-Hanawi reportedly maintained a neutral stance, advocating for civil peace and calling for national dialogue.
 He emphasized the importance of social cohesion and minority rights, and supported a peaceful resolution to the conflict.
 He was known to oppose sectarian fragmentation and warned of its dangers for Syria's future.

-During the protests in southern Syria around the end of the Syrian revolution, al-Hinnawi participated in protests held at the mausoleum of Sultan al-Atrash, a major Druze figure, affirming his commitment to values of freedom and dignity.
+During the protests in southern Syria around the end of the Syrian revolution, al-Hanawi participated in protests held at the mausoleum of Sultan al-Atrash, a major Druze figure.

+In the half year following the fall of Assad and end of the Syrian Civil War, al-Hanawi joined fellow Druze religious leaders Jarbou and al-Hijri in signing a series security agreements with the new Syrian government of Ahmed al-Sharaa, though these agreements failed due to lack of subsequent cooperation by al-Hijri, who counted a major alliance of Druze militias among his followers.
+According to one journalist from Suwayda, Jarbou and al-Hanawi were "aligned with" al-Sharaa's government, while al-Hijri "categorically rejected" it.

-In a recorded statement on 9 August 2025, al-Hinnawi expressed sharp criticism against the Syrian transitional government—the first such stance since the fall of the Assad regime.
+Al-Hanawi and fellow Druze spiritual leader Youssef Jarbou were sidelined by rival Druze spiritual leader Hikmat al-Hijri following the July 2025 violence in Suwayda, allegedly facing house arrest under threat of death.
+Shortly afterwards, in a recorded statement on 9 August 2025, al-Hanawi expressed sharp criticism against the Syrian transitional government—the first such stance since the fall of the Assad regime.
 In the recorded statement, which was the first since the beginning of clashes in southern Syria in July, he condemned the authorities for betraying the nation and violating their commitments, describing the government as treacherous and oppressive toward innocent people.
 He called on international bodies and humanitarian organizations to urgently lift the siege on Suwayda, allow unrestricted humanitarian access, and investigate those responsible for brutal crimes against the Druze community.
-Al-Hinnawi stressed that the conflict has become a fight for survival, not just political maneuvering.
+Al-Hanawi stressed that the conflict has become a fight for survival, not just political maneuvering.
 He concluded by thanking the Druze spiritual leader in Israel, Muwaffaq Tarif, for his support.